NBA Rumors: Leaked Details Of LeBron James’ Lakers Contract Shows Opt-Out Year, But Won’t Have No-Trade Clause

 — Darren Rovell (@darrenrovell) July 1, 2018

-While LeBron James is still at his peak, he will be 37 years old by the time the contract comes to a conclusion, so the window for a championship (or championships) in Los Angeles would be limited, likely ending the rebuilding phase of the team’s recent history and entering “win-now” phase for the entirety of LeBron’s contract.
+While LeBron James is still at his peak, he will be 37-years-old by the time the contract comes to a conclusion, so the window for a championship (or championships) in Los Angeles would be limited, likely ending the rebuilding phase of the team’s recent history and entering “win-now” phase for the entirety of LeBron’s contract.
 And the Lakers seem motivated to become an immediate title contender, signing a number of other key players after Lebron’s contract was announced, including Lance Stephenson and JaVale McGee.